On this page

 - 2026Milestone

-Meta-analysis confirms efficacy
+Meta-analysis confirms fat-reduction efficacy

 Human clinical trials